Good Times

 Cesare Pavese

-The quote above is true.
-I don’t remember anything about this day, but I remember well the moments surrounding this picture.
-I was six or seven; that’s me on the bottom.
-My cousins and I were dog-piling on each other on the bear rug in my aunt and uncle’s log cabin above Lake Tahoe.
+That’s me on the bottom, when I was six or seven.
+My cousins and I were dogpiling on each other on the bear rug in my aunt and uncle’s log cabin, above Lake Tahoe.
 They lived there part or full-time for over forty-five years.

 My uncle Jim grabbed his camera and suggested we growl like bears.
 He took several pictures in less than a minute.
 In some, we are all growling; in another, I am grimacing and covering both ears because it was so loud.
-I’m not sure what happened to the other pictures, but I’ve always liked this one the best, as it captures just how I always felt being “up at the cabin” with my family.

 Pavese was right.
 We do remember moments.
 It’s spotting them in the whirlwind of daily living that is challenging.
+I know I will remember this one forever.

 Share this post with your friends!